-- Pour 1 gallon of milk in heavy-bottomed pot.
-Heat on low until temperature reaches 190 degrees.
-Check temperature frequently and stir gently.
-You want to make sure the milk does not scorch on the bottom.
+- Pour 1 gallon of milk in heavy bottomed pan.
+Heat on low until temperature reachers 190 degrees. check temperature frequently and stir gently.
+You will want to make sure the milk does not scorch the bottom.

-- Remove pot from heat and place it in a cold water bath in the sink.
+- Remove the pot from the heat and place it in a cold water bath in the sink.
 Monitor temperature until it goes down to 120 degrees.

 - Add the plain yogurt.
 The bacteria from the yogurt needs to be spread throughout the milk, so stir until blended.